 Are Memory Foam Mattresses Toxic?

-While there are many types of mattresses to choose from, organic memory foam mattresses have become increasingly popular due to the way it gradually conforms to the body.
+While there are many types of mattresses to choose from, organic memory foam mattresses have become increasingly popular due to the way it gradually conforms to the body without the use of petrochemicals.
+There is only one company that is doing a slow response organic latex foam and that is Essentia!
 This structure offers excellent support for all sleepers, and side sleepers especially.
 So let’s take a deeper look at what memory foam is and how it works.

 What is Memory Foam?